NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 {% img src=images/scrDashboardObjectStore4.png, w=70, dim=percent, align=center %}

-You may also rename it in the given text field if you wish, for now we are going to keep the name *SampleFile.txt*.
+You may also rename it in the given text field if you wish, for now we are going to keep the name *SampleObject.txt*.

 Click **Upload Object** to close the window and upload the file to your object store.
 It will now be displayed on the right side of the overview.
 We can see that it has 27 Bytes.